KDE/digikam-doc/import_tools/advanced_import.rst

     The Import Tool File Renames Advanced Settings

+The file **Camera filenames** allows to use the file names provided by camera.
+You can file names case with option **Change case to** where choice can be **Leave-as-is**, **Upper** case, or **Lower** case.

-The file renaming view is mostly the same than **Advanced Rename** tool available in **Main Window**.
+The file **Customize** renaming view is mostly the same than **Advanced Rename** tool available in **Main Window**.
 See the full description in :ref:`this section <renaming_photograph>` of this manual.

-The new filename that digiKam will use for the photographs when they are downloaded is shown underneath the thumbnail in the image icon.
+The new filename that digiKam will use for the photographs when they are downloaded can be shown underneath the **Customize** settings.
+Changing item selection from the icon-view will update these information.
 The renaming settings will be remembered the next time you use the camera interface.

 .. caution::